tmeacham/DateTime-Truncation-Functions/README.md

 # Datetime Truncation User-Defined Functions for SQL Server

 This project contains two user-defined functions.
 One is a scalar-value function, the other is table-valued function.
+Both functions round datetime values down to specified interval defined in the parameter list.
+These functions were designed to be used together.
+The table-valued function generates a range of dates at a specified interval for a timeline.
+The scalar-value function is designed to transform a datetime field in an aggregation query for summarization of vlaues against consistent datetime frequency interval.

+Examples: Sales by week, avg call volume every 15 minutes, widgets made per hour.

+Once this summarization is achieved it is possible there will be "gaps" in the timeline.
+(Perhaps, no widgets were made in an particular hour, or there where no calls on a particular day). **These gaps may be hard to notice on a graph or report even though they may represent a significant business exception.**

+That is were the table-valued function steps in.
+This function will generate a contiguous timeline at an interval defined in the parameter list.
+Once this table is generated, outer join the summary query against the generated timeline.

+Once this is done, exceptions will be clearly visible.

 ## dt_trunc
 **dt_trunc** is a scalar-valued function and accepts two parameters @trunctype and @date and return a datetime datatype.